nordugrid/arc-ansible/README.md

    ``` /bin/bash submit-cmd.sh```

 If you instead want to submit a test-job as the user used to map jobs already configured in arc.conf (submit_user in group_vars/all) - you need to su into that user.
 You can then skip step 1 as this is already taken care of in the ansible playbook.

+More on how to test your site: http://www.nordugrid.org/arc/arc7/users/submit_job.html